 2 – The Bassinette

 A bassinette is smaller and has lower sides.
-It is often used by parents that want their baby to sleep in their bedroom because it puts baby at eye level in a compact and lightweight baby bed.
+It is often used by parents that want their baby to sleep in their bedroom because it puts the baby at eye level in a compact and lightweight baby bed.
 However, a bassinette can also be used in a nursery and can prove especially useful if space is at a premium in the room.
 A bassinette can also be moved from room to room and even floor to floor relatively easily because it is light and maneuverable.

 3 – The Dresser

 Storage space is important in every room from the kitchen to the bedroom, and also in the nursery.
 Most families will inundate baby and parents with gifts that include vests, clothes, and comfort toys and these will all need a home.
-You may have spare storage space in your own bedroom but with a nursery dresser you can rely on using children’s furniture and leave your own free for your stuff.
+You may have spare storage space in your own bedroom but with a nursery dresser, you can rely on using children’s furniture and leave you’re own free for your stuff.
 Nursery dressers can be classic and stylish or modern and contemporary in their look and their design.

 4 – The Changing Table

-A changing table is not only functional and useful but can provide you with a means to change baby’s diaper and get them dressed or undressed without having to lean over or crouch on the floor.
+A changing table is not only functional and useful but can provide you with a means to change the baby’s diaper and get them dressed or undressed without having to lean over or crouch on the floor.
 Changing tables may also provide some extra storage space where you can keep diapers, vests, wipes, and other items.

 5 – The Wall Art

 Wall art may not be considered a critical aspect of children’s furniture but it is certainly a desirable one.
-It provides you and your child with something to look at, and if you’re showing off baby to friends and family then there’s nothing wrong with letting them see a stylish, modern, and beautiful looking nursery in which baby sleeps.
+It provides you and your child with something to look at, and if you’re showing off the baby to friends and family then there’s nothing wrong with letting them see a stylish, modern, and beautiful looking nursery in which baby sleeps.